Combined Advanced Wreck/Deco Diver Course

-The Deco Wreck Diver training course is a comprehensive five-day program that trains qualified divers in mandatory decompression diving, and wreck penetration.
+The Advance Wreck/Deco Diver training course is a comprehensive five-day program that trains qualified divers in mandatory decompression diving, and wreck penetration.
 The core of this training is my personal beliefs and insights derived from my extensive experience in diving deep shipwrecks.
 Participating divers can earn the TDI Advanced Wreck, Advanced Nitrox, and Decompression Procedures certifications.

 As a rule, shipwrecks are deeper dives, and this is especially true of Big Steel wrecks.
 The ability to plan and execute dives requiring mandatory decompression makes longer, more complex wreck penetration dives possible.
 Shipwreck penetration and decompression diving are almost inseparable.
 Incorporating them into the same training course is not only exciting, it is natural.